whynotavailable/my-site/posts/init.md

 More than that, one metric I could really use is request length.
 I really don't want to build that into my app since it's less accurate than a proper response from the LB I know they are using.

 So far though I'm happy with where it's at.
 I'll be adding a few extras like analytics and paging, but it's good enough for a few weeks to let it settle and write a few articles.

+## Performance

+Since I went through the effort to figure out the performance of my site at this point, I figured I'd attach some info on here on what I found.
+Note: these aren't terribly serious performance tests, just messing around with k6.

+The first test was a single page load.
+The throughput over the test was `69.773569/s`.
+The average request time was `142.6ms` and the p95 was `200.02ms`.
+It never went above 10 MB (this was true for all of my tests).
+The CPU went up to 0.15 CPUs.

+The bottleneck here was clearly the database.
+So obviously I duplicated the page route to return some basic fake data so that I could render the site without needing a database in the hot path.

+Doing that for my second test got me significantly better results (though obviously not useful ones for actually operating the site.)
+The throughput was `638.170175/s`.
+Response times were `15.34ms` for the average and `18.49ms` for the p95.
+Having only a `3.15ms` difference between them is pretty crazy for me.
+When I'm performance testing dotnet apps at work I regularly see hundreds of millisecond differences.

+While this isn't the fasted site I've written, it's very close.
+The other one was significantly more optimized and didn't require serializing more than three fields.
+Just some fun information.